Singaporean businessman charged with funding terrorist attacks in Syria

-Mohamed Kazali Salleh, 50, appeared in court via video link with a shaved head and a blank expression as three charges of terror financing were read out to him in Malay on Monday (July 19).
+Mohamed Kazali Salleh, 50, appeared in court via video link, with a shaved head and a blank expression, as three charges of terror financing were read out to him in Malay yesterday.

 The court heard that Kazali intends to plead guilty and is intending to get his own lawyer.